How Founder Of Fit Body Boot Camp Went From Poor And Homeless To Successful Businessman.

 Over the past year, that’s been my biggest project: getting serious about the culture I want to create and the values I want my team to stand for.
 I’ve been ruthless about letting negative people go, and I’ve let my positive team members know how much I cherish them.

-It’s no coincidence at all that in 2016, Fit Body Boot Camp placed on the Inc. 5000 list of the fastest growing companies in the nation.
+It’s no coincidence at all that Fit Body Boot Camp placed on the Inc. 5000 list of the fastest growing companies in the nation.
 That’s because of our culture.
 That’s because my team and I decided on the culture we wanted to have and we created it.

 In so many of our interviews, we’ve found that adversity strengthens us and can actually help us become successful.
 Going back to your childhood, your family fled USSR-ruled Armenia, and came to the U.S. with nothing.
 How did your experiencing adversity as a child help you later, as an adult in the struggle to establish yourself both in business and in your life?